Helen Perkin

-Helen Craddock Perkin (25 February 1909 – 19 October 1996) was an English pianist and composer, best known today for her compositions for brass band and her association with John Ireland during the 1920s and 1930s.
+Helen Craddock Perkin (25 February 1909 – 19 October 1996) was an English pianist and composer, best known today for her association with John Ireland during the late 1920s and early 1930s.

 Early career

 Perkin was born in Hackney, London, the youngest of six children.
 Her mother was a pianist, and from the age of 11 she took lessons from Arthur Alexander.
 At 16 she entered the Royal College of Music, continuing her lessons with Alexander, and subsequently (through the Octavia Travelling Scholarship), studied orchestration with Anton Webern in Vienna and piano with Eduard Steuermann.

-She first took composition lessons from John Ireland in 1927, and in 1930 won the Cobbett Competition with her one movement Phantasy Quartet.
+She first took composition lessons from John Ireland in 1927.
+Sylvia Townsend Warner observed her turn the pages for Ireland at a BBC performance of his Sonatina in April 1928, describing her as "a very beautiful serious child".
+In 1930 she won the Cobbett Competition with her one movement Phantasy Quartet.
 That year she was the soloist in Prokofiev's Third Piano Concerto at the RCM, conducted by Malcolm Sargent.
 By then she was broadcasting regularly as a pianist, with a repertoire that soon stretched from Haydn and Schubert through to Ibert, Ravel, Berg and Egon Wellesz.

 Meanwhile, Ireland was working on his own piano concerto with Perkin in mind as the soloist.
 He dedicated his Piano Concerto in E to her and she performed its premiere on 30 October 1930 at the Queen's Hall Proms.
 There are musical references to her Phantasy Quartet in the first movement.
 She was also the soloist for the first performance of Ireland's Legend in 1934, again at Queen's Hall.